 The HV cabling is very low current – this 50 to 60 V supply is used to bias the MPPCs on the detector.
 Again, the supplies on the SS level are accessible and produce a floating potential so a Pi filter for each of those cables is planned.
-Whether the actual cable is coax or shielded twisted pair is not yet decided (is this true??) but, again, tests are planned for the middle of 2022 to verify the final design.
-In addition we may want to add a medium value stopper resistor to the return line of the HV feed to avoid a loop with the LV supply and the crate reference ground.
+Whether the actual cable is coax or shielded twisted pair is not yet decided (is this true?? => if this is a coax then the shield must be DC floating at the PS side, and connected to chassis with a capacitor, but I recommend rather a STP cable) but, again, tests are planned for the middle of 2022 to verify the final design.
+In addition, we may want to add a medium value stopper resistor to the return line of the HV feed to avoid a loop with the LV supply and the crate reference ground.
+The FEB R to ground + MPPC64 RC signal filter both acts as an input PI filter with common mode rejection capabilities.

-Data and slow control information flow between each crate OCB and the DAQ computers is carried on a standard copper Ethernet TCP/IP link inside the MIDAS framework (a MIDAS front end runs on the ARM processor inside the OCB FPGA) using CAT7 cable.
+Data and slow control information flow between each crate OCB and the DAQ computers is carried on a standard copper Ethernet TCP/IP link inside the MIDAS framework (a MIDAS front end runs on the ARM processor inside the OCB FPGA) using CAT7 cable with a shield connected to ground on both ends (OCB and DAQ).
 Note that the actual decision on CAT5/6/7/8 cable type will depend on the test program planned for the middle of 2022.
 These TCP/IP data packets are balanced transmissions and so have very little EMI effect on neighboring cables in the frequency bands of importance to the upgrade front ends and, because the protocol includes error correction it is very resistant to disturbance from the outside and so the more highly rated (better shielded) cables may not be necessary.
-However we expect that it would be wise to have at least an outside shield on the four twisted pairs in the CATx cable and so it is unlikely that CAT5 would be selected.
+However, we expect that it would be wise to have at least an outside shield on the four twisted pairs in the CATx cable and so it is unlikely that CAT5 would be selected.

+You mask completely the fact that you have chosen to degrade the Ethernet connection by removing the Ethernet transformer.
+The protocol error correction will degrade the bandwidth.
+A shield is mandatory.
+61000-4-4 tests will prove to see whether this work with efficiency.

-Clock and Trigger information from the MCB is delivered to the OCBs by a similar CAT7 cable, but in this case the four signals are carried as simple logic signals using LVDS.
+Clock and Trigger information from the MCB is delivered to the OCBs by a similar CAT7 cable with a shield connected to ground on both ends (OCB and MCB), but in this case the four signals are carried as simple logic signals using LVDS.
 There is no error correction and, except for the 100MHz clock which is symmetric, there is no balance requirement on the SYNC line from MCB to OCB or the BUSY or DIGITAL_TRIGGER signals from the OCB to the MCB and so those three signals are subject to disturbance from any external source and can induce disturbances in other objects because the frequency band of the transmission extends down into the region of interest to other sub-detectors.
+The susceptibility of the MCB to FEB link has been proven to work with robustness in the ND280 on the B-MIND detector over a length of ~10m.
+61000-4-4 tests will prove to see whether this work with efficiency.